MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-power-bi-salesforce.md

 ---
 title: Use embedded analytics to embed Power BI content in Salesforce
-description: Learn how to embed Power BI content in Salesforce using embedded analytics
+description: Learn how to embed Power BI content in Salesforce using embedded analytics developer samples
 author: KesemSharabi
 ms.author: kesharab
 ms.service: powerbi
 ms.subservice: powerbi-developer
 ms.topic: how-to
-ms.date: 05/12/2021
+ms.date: 05/26/2021
 ---

 # Embed Power BI content in Salesforce

 [Salesforce](https://www.salesforce.com/) is a world renowned customer relationship management (CRM) solution.
 Embedded analytics lets you embed Power BI content such as reports and dashboards in Salesforce.

-This article links to two tutorials that show how to develop using Power BI embedded analytics in a Salesforce environment.
+This article links to two samples that show how to develop using Power BI embedded analytics in a Salesforce environment.

 ## Prerequisites